Emergency Contact

 There will be no changes to the full supply level of the dam, which will be restored back to 100% post construction.

-Click here to view the latest project newsletter.
+Click here to view the project newsletter.

 Early and enabling works